ChuckHeintzelman/laravel-recipes/docs/recipes/artisan/cmd-make.md

 ?>
 {/php}

-You would then edit this skeleton, updating the command specific provided, and implementing the `fire()` method.
+You would then edit this skeleton, updating the command specifics provided, and implementing the `fire()` method.
 {/solution}

 {discussion}